Empower, enable, enact.

-Change 2019 is brought to you by Social Marketing @ Griffith and is for people focussed on achieving measurable change.
+Change 2019 is brought to you by Social Marketing @ Griffith and is for people focused on achieving measurable change.
 Change delegates believe in work that benefits our people and our planet.

 During Change 2019 you will learn from people with a track record of delivering positive health, environment and social change.
 You will network, collaborate with and learn from a wide range of people offering their own experience in delivering policy, practice and behaviour change.

-A line up of 20 speakers from Australia and around the world will share their change stories in TED style talks that keep you at the edge of your seat.
-In workshops you will think, reflect and apply the lessons learned gaining new skills and knowledge.
+A line up of 20 speakers from Australia and around the world will share their change stories in TED-style talks that keep you at the edge of your seat.
+In workshops, you will think, reflect and apply the lessons learned to gain new skills and knowledge.